 You will be able to run each of the applications from the command line within the folder you extracted them to.
 For example:

 Depending on your system set up, you may have to change the permissions on the files before they will run.

 If you installed Liquid from the dmg image, you can run it as a normal desktop application.
-It is worth noting that the actual application may appear in your installed apps list as ‘Elements Core’.
+It is worth noting that the actual application will appear in your installed apps list as ‘Elements Core’.

 You should now be set up to start using your node.

 You can connect it to the live Liquid network by setting

 chain=liquidv1 and letting it sync its local copy of the Liquid blockchain.

 This section will show you how to enable your Liquid node to validate peg-ins against a Bitcoin node.
 This is not mandatory, but it an important part of Liquid network security.